vamsiramakrishnan/BehavioralCloning/README.md

 #### Salient Features of Model
  * Batch Normalization before every activation
  * Overfitting prevention Dropouts and batch norm
+ * Dropouts are implemented before the flatten layer and before the output layer with a 50% probability
+ * Tried by adding multiple dropouts but it did need seem to have an effect on improving validation losses.
+ * Switched from ReLU to ELU for activations after reading this paper-https://arxiv.org/abs/1511.07289
  * NVIDIA End to End Model architecture and train from scratch

 <p align="center">
 <img src= "EndToEnd_NVIDIA.png" width="1500"/>
 </p>